mihaipriboi/WRO_Future_Engineers_2024/README.md

 Our previous attempts at designing a robot for the Future Engineers category were bulky and heavy, mostly lego based.
 This year, we aimed to create a more compact and lightweight robot.
 We achieved this by using a almost entirely 3D-printed chassis.
 Because of this, the fact that we tried to use as few components as possible, the robot is aproximately 50% lighter than last year's robot, while also being more compact.

-Another improvement we made was the way of connecting 3d pars togheter.
+Another improvement we made was the way of connecting 3D parts togheter.
 Instead of using lego or screws, we used snapping joints and pins.

 The chassis holds basically all of the components.
 Only the gearmotor and the gyroscope are attached to a separate piece that is then attached to the chassis.
 The back holds the differential; the middle part has a hole for the battery, on top of which the pcb is mounted using a 3d printed holder.
 The front holds the camera and the servo motor; the servo mount piece is attached to the chassis as well.